hands-only cpr

 Share

-By understanding the warning signs of cardiac arrest and learning a simple two-step process, you can help be the difference between survival and death in this situation.
+By understanding the warning signs of cardiac arrest and learning a simple two-step process, you can be the difference between survival and death in this situation.
+Always call 911 before performing CPR for guidance and to get them to the nearest emergency department faster.

 If you see someone who is experiencing cardiac arrest, your first step should always be to call 911 and get medical professionals on the way.
 Signs you should look for will vary from person to person.
 However, in general, the following are signs a person may be experiencing cardiac arrest.